LONGLEAF FREQUENTLY ASKED QUESTIONS (FAQS)

 • To copy a big file or thousands of small files, use GLOBUS.

-• To copy small sized files to & from anywhere other than mass storage, use the cp command from the login node.
+• To copy small sized files use the cp command from a login node on longleaf.unc.edu or dogwood.unc.edu.

 6. How do I transfer data onto a Research Computing cluster?